Growing Uncertainties surrounding the Korean Peninsula and Implications for South Korea and Japan

 Author’s Bio

 Eunjung LIM is an Associate Professor at the Division of International Studies, Kongju National University (KNU).
 Her areas of specialization include international cooperation in the Asia-Pacific, comparative and global governance, and energy, nuclear, and climate change policies of East Asian countries.
-She currently serves as member of the Advisory Committee to the Ministry of Unification and a non-standing director of Korea Institute of Nuclear Nonproliferation and Control (KINAC).
+She currently serves as a member of the Advisory Committee to the Ministry of Unification and a non-standing director of Korea Institute of Nuclear Nonproliferation and Control (KINAC).

 Before joining the KNU faculty, Dr. Lim served as an Assistant Professor at College of International Relations, Ritsumeikan University, in Kyoto, Japan.
 She also taught at several universities in the United States and Korea, including Johns Hopkins University, Yonsei University, and Korea University.
 She has been a researcher and a visiting fellow at academic institutes including the Center for Contemporary Korean Studies at Interfaculty Initiative in Information Studies at the University of Tokyo, the Institute of Japanese Studies at Seoul National University, the Institute of Japan Studies at Kookmin University, and Institute of Energy Economics, Japan.